A young hospital worker from Hull will be recognised by Ministers later this month as part of forthcoming National Apprentice Week celebrations.

 “Jordan is a great example of how apprenticeships can lead to really exciting and rewarding careers, and his success is just the kind of story we’re looking to share during National Apprenticeship Week.”

-Jordan is one of 73 apprentices taken on by Hull and East Yorkshire Hospitals NHS Trust since May 2013, and they form a key part of the Trust’s workforce development plans for the years ahead.
+Jordan is one of 73 apprentices taken on by Hull University Teaching Hospitals NHS Trust since May 2013, and they form a key part of the Trust’s workforce development plans for the years ahead.

 Anne Burdis, Education and Development Advisor for the Trust says: